Daisuke Nakata: SASUKE results

 ^ In the 10th competition, the numbering system for the contestants ran from 901-1000 to indicate that 1000 competitors had attempted SASUKE's 1st Stage.
 Under the normal system, Nakata would have been number 40.

+Sportsman No.1

+Like several of SASUKE competitors during Monster9 years, Nakata invited and competed in 4 of 15 (39 overall) Pro Sportsman No.1 tournaments, one of his appearances have third place finisher.

 Other appearances

 Nakata also appeared in Nirgilis' Promo Video for "Brand New Day".
+He performed in "Muscle Musical".